rbtq/simpleSpdlogWrapper/README.md

 Setting the minimum log level higher than a log level will disable it. e.g a minimum log level of 1 will mean trace messages will not be outputted If you would like more features, raise an issue.

+By default the output directory for log files will be set to simpleSpdlogWrapper\spdlogWrapper\logs Therefore setting m_directory to "" will output log files to simpleSpdlogWrapper\spdlogWrapper "..\" will move the target directory to the parent directory